MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 The data warehouse experience in [!INCLUDE [product-name](../includes/product-name.md)] enables data engineers to build a relational layer on top of physical data in the Lakehouse and expose it to analysis and reporting tools using T-SQL/TDS end-point.
 Data analysts use T-SQL language to access Lakehouse data artifacts using the warehouse experience that exposes underlying files, folders, and Cosmos DB containers as tables or views.

 > [!IMPORTANT]
-> This document provides a comprehensive overview of two distinct data warehousing experiences and not all capabilities are available at this time.
-We have noted the functionality that is not currently available with coming soon.
+> This document provides a comprehensive overview of two distinct data warehousing experiences.

 ## Prerequisites and known limitations